AcademiaSD/sd-forge-fluxcontrolnet/README.md

 ## Install
 Go to the Extensions tab > Install from URL > URL for this repository.

+## Supports
+✅ CUDA GPUs (tested with GPUs of 12GB VRAM, should work with 8GB VRAM).
+❌ LoRa

 > [!WARNING]
 > Easiest way to ensure necessary diffusers release is installed is to edit requirements_versions.txt in the webUI directory.
 >